HARSHisawesome2/HARSHisawesome2/README.md

 - 👋 Hi, I’m @HARSHisawesome2
 - 👀 I’m interested in finance
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently etherjs
 - 💞️ I’m looking to collaborate on saas
 - 📫 How to reach me through email